A Historic Listing of Eagle Scouts from Troop 353 Eastchester, NY

 2) The Life Scout is expected to work closely with his Eagle Scout Mentor to come up with a potential Eagle Scout Leadership Project concept within 6 months of becoming a Life Scout.
 Though not a requirement, the Eagle Scout Leadership Project, ideally, should be related to something that is currently of strong interest to the scout.
 The Life Scout is expected to stay in frequent contact with his mentor.

-3) All members of Troop 353′s Eagle Scout Committee are eligible to be Eagle Scout mentors.
-The Eagle Scout Committee is comprised of parents of Eagle Scouts and/or Eagle Scouts.
+3) All members of Troop 353’s Eagle Scout Committee are eligible to be Eagle Scout mentors.
+The Eagle Scout Committee is comprised of parents of Eagle Scouts and/or older Eagle Scouts.
+In other instances, a scout may choose an equally qualified adult mentor from another troop.